b3yond/shadowrun/runs/der-nomade.md

   * Nomade verrät den Runnern im letzten Atemzug, dass sie für Alamais arbeiten
 * falls Runner sich darüber aufregen, fängt Alamais an, sie zu jagen

+## Thoughts

+About deals with dragons: https://www.reddit.com/r/Shadowrun/comments/77jqbt/never_ever_cut_a_deal_with_a_dragon/

+Lofwyr should be pretty pissed about them working for Alamais, and about the whole nuclear explosion thing.
+Would he want to pay Alamais back for this?
+Would he use the runners?

+Alamais on the contrary should be pretty generous that they killed the nomad.

+Maybe all of this fits in a follow up campaign, where Alamais puts the runners together with some nazis, so they want to get out of Alamais' service - maybe that's what Lofwyr uses as incentive so the runners switch sides.

+Okay, let's put this in another campaign, lol. this one is getting out of hand anyway :D